Applying From Outside The US

 Notification: Feb.
 15

-Foreign students applying for financial aid are not encouraged to apply through the Early Decision process.
+Non-U.S. citizens or permanent residents applying for financial aid cannot apply through the Early Decision process.
 The entire international applicant pool should be evaluated before awarding limited financial aid.

 Wesleyan and U.S. federally sponsored financial aid are available to U.S. citizens and permanent residents.
-Financial aid for foreign students, however, is extremely limited and is awarded on the basis of both exceptional qualifications and demonstrated need.
-In addition to the 11 Freeman Asian Scholars, we expect to offer financial assistance to approximately 30 foreign students from a pool of approximately 500 such applicants.
+Financial aid for non-U.S. citiens or permanent residents, however, is extremely limited and is awarded on the basis of both exceptional qualifications and demonstrated need.
+In addition to the 11 Freeman Asian Scholars, we expect to offer financial assistance to approximately 30 foreign students from a pool of approximately 800 such applicants.
 The full financial need of all undergraduate students, as determined by the Office of Financial Aid, is met with a combination of loans, part-time employment, and grants.
-No financial aid is available for foreign transfer students.
+No financial aid is available for international transfer students.

 Foreign students living outside the United States and applying for aid are required to file the Profile TM Form of the College Scholarship Service (CSS).
 If you plan to apply for financial aid at any point during your four years of study then you must apply for financial aid at the time you apply for admission.

-If financial aid is NOT needed, foreign students must submit documentation verifying sufficient personal resources or outside scholarships to meet the expense of four years at Wesleyan.
+If financial aid is NOT needed, foreign students must submit documentation verifying sufficient personal resources or outside scholarships to meet the expense of four years at Wesleyan at the time of application.
 Please use the International Student Certification of Finances form.
+Click here for instructions on how to complete the form.

-Candidates with questions about undergraduate admission should write to Therese P. Overton, Associate Dean of Admission, Wesleyan University, 70 Wyllys Avenue, Middletown, CT 06459-0265, U.S.A., or send an e-mail to firstname.lastname@example.org.
+Candidates with questions about undergraduate admission should write to Tara Lindros, Associate Dean of Admission, Wesleyan University, 70 Wyllys Avenue, Middletown, CT 06459-0265, U.S.A., or send an e-mail to firstname.lastname@example.org.
 Questions regarding graduate admission should be sent directly to the appropriate department.
 Visit Wesleyan’s home page often for updated calendars of campus events, our course book, alumni in the news, and more.

 Wesleyan University is fully committed to a policy of equal opportunity and nondiscrimination.
 The University does not discriminate on the basis of race, color, religion, national or ethnic origin, age, disability, veteran status, sex, marital status, sexual orientation, gender identity or gender expression.